 - Have had serious blood clots, a heart attack or a stroke

 - Have liver tumors or liver disease

 - Have known or suspected breast cancer or a history of breast cancer

 - Have undiagnosed abnormal genital bleeding

-Although the label for Nexplanon says it shouldn't be used by women with a history of blood clots, it isn't clear whether Nexplanon affects the risk of blood clots.
-The warning comes from studies of combination birth control pills that contain the same progestin as is used in Nexplanon.
+Although the label for etonogestrel (Nexplanon) says it shouldn't be used by women with a history of blood clots, it isn't clear whether the contraceptive implant affects the risk of blood clots.
+The warning comes from studies of combination birth control pills that contain the same progestin as is used in the contraceptive implant.

 In addition, tell your health care provider if you have a history of:

 - An allergic reaction to anesthetics or antiseptics

 The contraceptive implant isn't contraindicated for use in women who are overweight.
 However, it's possible the device may not be as effective in women with a body mass index (BMI) above 30.

 Certain medications and herbal products may decrease the levels of progestin in your blood, which can decrease the contraceptive implant's effectiveness.
 Medications known to interact with the contraceptive implant include some seizure medications, certain sedatives, some HIV medications, as well as the herb St. John's wort.
 Talk with your doctor about your contraceptive options if you take any of these medications.